CO-298: Medical Plan Benefits Not Available - Forwarded to Vision

 What Does CO-298 Mean?

 When CARC 298 appears with CO, the medical plan is contractually denying the vision service and forwarding it.
-The provider cannot bill the patient for the medical plan's denied amount while waiting for the vision plan to process the claim.
+The provider cannot post as a contractual adjustment for the medical plan's denied amount while waiting for the vision plan to process the claim.

 CARC 298 is a claim routing code indicating the medical plan received the claim, determined the service falls under vision benefits, and has automatically forwarded the claim to the patient's vision plan for processing.
 Unlike CARC 297 where the provider must resubmit manually, CARC 298 means the medical plan has taken the forwarding action.